riandev25/sprout-developer-exam/README.md

 ## Configurations

-Change the value of the default connection depending on your setup and local environment.
+Change the value of the default connection depending on your setup and local environment
 ``` bash
 {
   "ConnectionStrings": {